pseandersson/hyperbolic-algo/README.md

 The number of zeros column and the NaN column, those numbers are excluded from the averaging.
 The averaging is of 100000 points, so that the total number of samples is then 100000 plus the zero and NaN count.

 The simplified version does produce more zero-value results which support the hypothesis of being a numerical hard problem.

+The intersection version does not make a consistent improvement.
+There is not so much simplification as it is in simplified version, so it is hard to say if it performs better or worse.
+It has therefore been let out from the result table for readability, but can be found in the source of this document.

 The high error in the single precision case have not been investigated, and is to be considered a todo item.